The Relationship Between the LGBTQ Community and Drug Addiction

 Find LGBTQ Addiction Treatment Today

 LGBTQ individuals have to deal with a unique set of challenges that all can contribute to substance abuse.
 LGBTQ-specific treatment centers are sensitive to the needs of the LGBTQ community and can address an underlying aspects that may have contributed to drug addiction.
-Whether you identify as LGBTQ and are struggling with addiction or are a loved one of a someone who is, know that there are resources available and recovery from addiction is possible.
+Whether you identify as LGBTQ and are struggling with addiction or are a loved one of someone who is, know that there are resources available and recovery from addiction is possible.
 Contact a dedicated treatment specialist to learn about your rehabilitations options today.

 What are you struggling with?